magnusdv/paramlink2/README.md

 map = dominant1$map
 ```

-The pedigree plot above is produced by the command
+The pedigree plot above was produced with the command

 ``` r
 plot(ped, aff = aff, starred = typedMembers)